 Invest in training that prioritizes skill proficiency over tenure, and design programs that focus on people rather than transactions.
 This approach creates a continuous learning culture and ensures employees are prepared for evolving business needs.

-Step 3: Build a Competency Framework
+Step 3: Building a Competency Framework

 Before designing an upskilling program, you need a clear picture of your workforce’s current skills.
 Competency mapping is the first step.